SSL/TLS server configuration for maximum security

 I've been playing around a lot with SSL/TLS server settings.
 I'll explain what settings I used for this https connection and how they improve your security.

-This site passes the Qualys SSL Server Test with 100 points.
-When I started this page, most browsers were unable to access it, but nowadays luckily most browsers support TLS 1.2 with GCM-modes.
+This site passes the Qualys SSL Server Test with an A. (It does not get an A+ due to a bug in the Qualys test, it appears several sub-tests are disabled in a TLS 1.3 only configuration.)
+When I started this page, most browsers were unable to access it, but nowadays luckily most browsers support TLS 1.3.
 This page is accessible with https and many fancy TLS settings through https://fancyssl.hboeck.de and with less strict TLS settings through https://fancynossl.hboeck.de.

-Server support: Can be enabled in current apache with the SSLProtocol directive (as I'm writing this 2.2.23 and 2.4.3 are current) if the system has openssl 1.0.1 or above:
+Server support: Can be enabled in current apache with the SSLProtocol directive:

 Server Name Indication (SNI)